 In a climate where ethical values serve to strengthen leadership skills, the Haab experience provides a firm Christian ethical foundation to our future business leaders.

-The two divisions therein are the Business Division and the Legal Studies Division.
-In addition, two associate degree programs and a special cooperative program exist.
+The two divisions therein are the Business Division and the Justice and Public Policy Division.

 UNIVERSITY CORE CURRICULUM REQUIREMENTS